 - 15 schools participating

-Each Mini-Muster offers several activities for students.
-The students will have an opportunity to use a small fire hose, race in a bucket brigade, follow hose lines to safety while blindfolded, and practice home escape skills in an obstacle course that starts with students in mock beds and ends when they reach the predetermined “meeting place.”
+Each Mini-Muster offers several activities for students: use a small fire hose, race in a bucket brigade, follow hose lines to safety while blindfolded, and practice home escape skills in an obstacle course that starts with students in mock beds and ends when they reach the predetermined “meeting place.”

-You can find some details on these activities below.
+You can find details on each event below.

 - Students put many of the fire safety lessons they’ve learned to use in this individually-timed event

 - Participants start in a mock bed as if they’ve been awakened at night by a smoke detector

 - The student must crawl low (beneath the pretend smoke level) to find an exit